 Graffiti has what most art forms don’t: a unique, well-defined purpose.
 Graffiti seeks to bring glory to those who write it.
 The more noticeable the work, the more acclaim it receives.
 This objective takes graffiti writers and street artists to the tops of buildings to the depths of subway tunnels in their quest to paint avenues, apses, and elephants alike.
 Despite criminality and a nagging association with gang activity, graffiti and street art remain powerful cultural forces.
 They’re accessible.
 Barriers to entry simply include the cost of spray paint and the stones to do it.
 It would have been a surprise if it hadn’t started as teenage mischief, but what is surprising is what has evolved.
 Unencumbered by the legacy of a new artform’s looming giants and (mostly) the ambition of museums or galleries, graffiti took amateur artistic expression and dumped it into big city streets, democratizing it.
 Anyone could participate.
 Viewers could now witness that expression evolving in real time.
-From its earliest beginnings into what it is today—the most visible and mass market art form there is —here’s a very brief history of street art.
+From its earliest beginnings into what it is today—the most visible and mass market art form there is —here’s a very brief history of American street art.

 Cornbread Rises in Philadelphia